Why is WNBA star Brittney Griner detained in Russia?

 “I’d like to give my testimony later.
 I need time to prepare.”

 In early August, Ms Griner was sentenced to nine years behind bars.
-She has since filed an appeal of her conviction, which will be taken up at a hearing on 25 October.
+She filed an appeal of her conviction, which was taken up at a hearing on 25 October.
+At that appeal, a Russian court upheld their sentence with a prosecutor calling it “fair.”

 Why was she in Russia?